 “Humans; the outlier.
 They are not something made to be controlled.
 We will gain much more power by observing them and learning more about their way of life.
 There truly isn’t anything else like them in the galaxy.”

-Celeron considered the suggestion for a moment, the gears visibly turning inside his head.
-His face then straightened and hardened making it apparent he had come to a conclusion.
+Celeron considered the suggestion for a moment, the gears visibly turning inside his mind.
+His lips then straightened and his jaw hardened.
 “Well, Kiara, the project can only be completed once we better understand them.
 From now on, I am appointing you Head of Human Studies.”